vbmobile/mobile-id-documentation/docs/index.md

             baseURL: "YOUR BASE URL",
             timeout: 30, // timeout in seconds
             logLevel: .basic,
-            apiKey: "YOUR KEY"
+            apiKey: "YOUR KEY",
-            publicKey = "YOUR PUBLIC KEY" // Optional parameter to ensure requests are encrypted ))
+            publicKey: "YOUR PUBLIC KEY" // Optional parameter to ensure requests are encrypted ))

     var documentReaderConfig = DocumentReaderConfig(multipageProcessing: false,